PollutionAmbient airAir qualityAirEnvironmentalism

 What Is Ambient Air?

-Simply put, ambient air is the air in our outdoor environment.
+Simply put, ambient airOpens in a new tab. is the air in our outdoor environment.
 It’s what humans and animals breathe.
 But that’s not all — plants and other organisms need it for survival too.

-More often than not, ambient air is about 78 percent nitrogen and 21 percent oxygen, with the extra one percent composed of a combination of:
+More often than not, ambient airOpens in a new tab. is about 78 percent nitrogen and 21 percent oxygen, with the extra one percent composed of a combination of:

 • Helium